 Mechanicsburg offers a charming downtown feel with galleries, casual dining and specialty gift shops.
-Spend a weekend shopping and discovering this historic town.
+Spend a day shopping and discovering this historic town.

 A charming historic downtown with galleries, casual dining and specialty gift shops.

-Market Street: On Market Street stop in The Rosemary House and Gardens.
+Market Street: On Market Street stop in The Rosemary House.
 They offer a great selection of tea and herbs, and a lovely garden.
 Right down the street, take a peek in Civil War and More, a small gem packed with an eclectic selection of Civil War merchandise and staff knowledgeable on local Civil War history.
+On North Market Street, music aficionados will love to shop for vinyl records and CDs at RecordSmith.
+Their wide-ranging collection features rock, hip-hop, electronica, jazz and other genres.

 For breakfast, order a special at Diener's, like a baked potato omelet loaded with potato, bacon and sour cream.
 They also have a huge selection of grilled cheese sandwiches.
 For dinner and a fun bar atmosphere head to Snapper's Restaurant.
 On the weekends they often have live entertainment.
-For dessert have hand-dipped favorites like apple pie ice cream at Rakestraw's.
+For dessert have hand-dipped favorites like apple pie ice cream at Rakestraw's or head to Eckel's where you can enjoy a light lunch topped off with an old-fashioned ice cream soda or milk shake.
+Feeling a little bit fancy?
+Treat yourself to afternoon tea at Sweet Remembrances, right next door to The Rosemary House.

 - April: Mechanicsburg Earth Day Festival